16 amazing tax deductions for independent contractors

 At this point, you might be asking, "Can I write off my car payment?"
 Unfortunately, the answer from the IRS is no.

-If self-employed taxpayers purchase a car exclusively for business use, you can potentially deduct some expenses.
+If you are purchasing a car exclusively for business use, you can potentially deduct some expenses.
 Just be prepared for extra IRS scrutiny since 1099 workers rarely have a business-only vehicle.

 5. Business travel